Arica: Colonial period

-Spaniards settled the land under captain Lucas Martinez de Begazo in 1541, and in 1570, the area was grandly retitled as "La Muy Ilustre y Real Ciudad San Marcos de Arica" (the very illustrious and royal city of San Marcos of Arica).
 By 1545, Arica was the main export entrepot for Bolivian silver coming down from Potosí, which then possessed the world's largest silver mine.
 Arica thus held a crucial role as one of the leading ports of the Spanish Empire.
 These enviable riches made Arica the target for pirates, buccaneers, and privateers, among whom Francis Drake, Thomas Cavendish, Richard Hawkins, Joris van Spilbergen, John Watling, Baltazar de Cordes, Bartholomew Sharp, William Dampier, and John Clipperton all took part in looting the city.
+From 1540 to 1570 the population in the region of Arica shrank by 36% due to disease, death in mining or emigration to evade the harsh conditions imposed by the Spanish.
+In 1570 the Francisco de Toledo issued a decree reorganizing indigenous labour and taxation and among other things imposing the mita minera.
+In November 1604 the city was hit by a destructive earthquake and tsunami, causing it to be rebuilt.

 Peruvian period (1821–1880)

 Following the collapse of Spanish rule, in 1821, Arica was part of the recently independent Peruvian Republic.
 The Peruvian Constitution of 1823 regards it as a province of the Department of Arequipa.
 In 1855, Peru inaugurated the Arica-Tacna railroad (53 km long), one of the first in Latin America.
 The rail line still functions today.

-The earthquake of August 13, 1868 struck near the city with an estimated magnitude of 8.0 to 9.0 Estimates on the death toll vary greatly, some estimates have the number at 25,000 to 70,000 people.
+The earthquake of August 13, 1868 struck near the city with an estimated magnitude of 8.0 to 9.0.
+Estimates on the death toll vary greatly, some estimates have the number at 25,000 to 70,000 people.
 Others estimate that the population of Arica was less than 3,000 people and the death toll was around 300.
 It triggered a tsunami, measurable across the Pacific in Hawaii, Japan and New Zealand.
 As Arica lies very close to the subduction zone known as the Peru–Chile Trench where the Nazca Plate dives beneath the South American Plate, the city is subject to megathrust earthquakes.